-Section 8: Rapid Camp+® Multiplex Control Systems
+Section 8: Rapid Camp+® Multiplex Control System

-TMC Class B motorhomes are equipped with Rapid Camp+ multiplex wiring systems sourced from Firefly Integrations and BMPro.
-A multiplex system uses low-voltage, digital signals to control the electrical and electro-mechanical devices within your motorhome via an intuitive, user-friendly touchscreen control panel.
-Control functions are model and floor plan specific, depending upon the standard and optional features available.
-In typical configurations, a multiplex system will allow the user to monitor and operate these features from the main touchscreen panel:
+Your motorhome is equipped with multiplex wiring systems.
+A multiplex system uses low-voltage, wired or wireless digital signals to control the electrical and electro-mechanical devices within your motorhome via a main system controller and an intuitive, user-friendly touchpad.

+Control functions vary depending upon the standard and optional equipment available.
+However, in its typical configuration, a multiplex system will allow the user to monitor and operate these features from the touchscreen panel: